martin12333/Readable-Lisp-S-expressions/tutorial.md

 Install
 -------

-You actually don't have to install to use it, if you just want to play with it.
-But if you're using it seriously, you should probably install it to "real" locations.
+You actually don't have to install it to use it, if you just want to play with it.
+But if you're using this software seriously, you should probably install it to "real" locations.
 If you do, just type:

     make install

+This will probably require privileges, so you may need to run "su" first or use sudo ("sudo make install") to get those privileges.

+The instructions below assume you haven't installed it.
+If you *have* installed it, you don't need to include the "./" prefixes in the command names below.